Skip to content

 Download the .gama file from here to deploy on to the Janssen Server.

-1. Download the .gama file from the GitHub repository
+1. Download the .gama file on the Janssen Server.

 Created: 2023-05-05